-UNC Senior Barbrianna Adams awarded scholarship that aims to help diversify ad industry
+UNC senior Kierra Pittman awarded scholarship that aims to help diversify ad industry

-Durham, NC, July 10, 2017 — McKinney announced today that Barbrianna Adams has been named the recipient of the 2017 Joni Madison Mtern Diversity Scholarship.
+Durham, NC, August 5, 2019 — McKinney announced today that Kierra Pittman has been named the recipient of the 2019 Joni Madison Mtern Diversity Scholarship.
 Established in 2016 to honor former McKinney COO Joni Madison, the scholarship helps students from underrepresented minority groups learn from working as interns at the agency.

-Adams, a native of Chesapeake, Virginia, is a rising senior at the UNC School of Media and Journalism.
+Pittman, a native of Enfield, North Carolina, is a rising senior at the UNC School of Media and Journalism.

 As chief operating officer from 2003 to 2016, Madison helped create an agency culture that champions diversity.
 She was a human rights advocate and leader both in the public and private sectors.
 As a volunteer for Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, transgender and queer (LGBTQ) civil rights agency, Madison served as a member of the board of directors from 2007 to 2014.
 Today, she is HRC’s chief operating officer and chief of staff.